 It is the "liberty" to say whatever one chooses, within reason (that is to say, within law) provided one does nothing effective about it.
 Cant about liberty may always be recognised; it is accompanied by a hope that liberty will not become "licence", that is to say, that it will never be real freedom, and that nobody will take advantage of benefits really intended for those conferring them.
 It is "liberty" for politicians to criticize each other, and a breach of privilege for us to criticize them when they do not feel like it.
-It is trol.
-While the economic pressures of capitalism are on, the system needs to be sabotaged.
-In a free society itself, the need for constant reference-back becomes less.
-People doing a job in which they are interested have less need of committee discussion.
-No doubt the doctor refers to his hospital committees, but he does not refer back before every operation.
-He is independent in his own sphere.
-The worker can attain equal independence.
-It is for this reason, perhaps, that anarchist-communism generally appeared more feasible where there was an independent peasantry, or a working class at one remove from the peasantry.
+It is "liberty" for judges and magistrates to express their prejudices, it is "contempt" for us to reveal our contempt.